wistia/wistia-open-docs/_posts/randor.md

 title: Project Randor
 description: Project Randor is a fun and informative web series covering the basics of Wistia.
 Join Chris and Jeff and they walk you through all there is to know about the Wistia application!
 layout: post
+post_intro: <p>We know this web video stuff can be confusing!
+That's why we put together a video series to help.</p> <p>Not only will it answer some basic questions about how web video works, it will also guide you through Wistia.
+You'll be off to the races in no time!</p>
 ---

-We know this web video stuff can be confusing!
-That's why we put together a video series to help.
-Not only will it answer some basic questions about how web video works, it will also guide you through Wistia.
-You'll be off to the races in no time!

 ## Wistia Basics